 What is a Foster Parent?
 Things You Need to Know

 If you are one of those people and are interested in passing on your knowledge, resources, and love to a child in need, consider becoming a foster parent or adopting.
-If you aren't sure what is a foster parent exactly, keep reading to find out more about foster care and adoption.
+If you aren't sure what a foster parent is exactly, keep reading to find out more about foster care and adoption.

 What Is a Foster Parent?

 These foster kids have been through a lot in their previous lives, with terrible childhoods filled with strife, misery, and poverty.
-That's why not only will they need more understanding foster parents but also a lot more love and quality time with you.
+That's why not only will they need more understanding foster parents, but also a lot more love and quality time with you.
 Foster care is meant to be temporary legal custody for a child while the birth parents find their feet and may go through special training and support to make them successful parents.

 Why Should You Become a Foster Parent?